Good-Bye To A House

 Project Status

-Filming on the Seaver Farm property started in March 2021 and has continued until the present capturing the property in all seasons and weather.
-Picture research has tapped key resources including: 1) Historic Harrisville’s collection via its director Erin Hammersteadt; 2) the unseen visual record of Edgar Seaver and Paul Geddes who resided on the farm, via proxy John Newcombe; 3) Rebecca Upjohn, a local photographer who took a series of evocative house portraits before its demolition in November 2020; and 4) Dave Dodge, local en plein air painter, who has captured the farm and vistas in paintings.
-The script was adapted from Jodi Farwell’s essay and serves as the film’s voice-over.
+Filming on the Seaver Farm property started in March 2021 and has continued through summer 2024, capturing the property in all seasons and weather.
+Picture research tapped numerous resources including: 1) Historic Harrisville, the Town of Nelson, and Historical Society of Cheshire County collections; 2) the unseen visual record of Edgar Seaver and Paul Geddes who both resided on the farm; 3) local photographers who took evocative house portraits before its demolition in November 2020; and 4) local painters who have captured the farm and vistas in their paintings.
+The script was adapted from Jodi Farwell’s essay and serves as the film’s voice-over with Farwell reading.

 Post-production began in winter 2023 and includes: 1) rough, fine, and finish cut editing; 2) animation and motion graphics; 3) musical scoring and composition; 4) sound design, audio mixing and mastering; and 5) color design.
-Completion of the film is scheduled for late spring/early summer 2024 with local screenings scheduled for late summer/fall 2024.
+The film was completed in summer 2024 and premiered on Sept 27, 2024 in Harrisville, followed by a screening at the Monadnock International Film Festival a week later.
+Local/regional screenings are being scheduled for Fall 2024 and Winter/Spring 2025.

 Audience

 The audience for the film includes, first and foremost, the residents of Harrisville, Nelson, and surrounding towns in the Monadnock region of NH.
-Potential local screening hosts include Historic Harrisville, Nelson In Common, the Harris Center, the Cheshire County Historical Society.
+Potential local screening hosts include Historic Harrisville, Nelson In Common, the Harris Center, and the Historical Society of Cheshire County.
 Further afield, the film should be of interest to audiences in other New Hampshire and New England towns, as well as town historical societies and state historic preservation associations throughout New England.
 In addition, the film will be submitted to regional film festivals and public television stations in New Hampshire, Vermont, and Maine.

 Filmmaker

 As founder of High Cairn Films, Chris Hardee creates documentaries focused on the environment, sustainability, and education that help illuminate a path forward.
-Recent projects include a feature-length documentary with other filmmakers on the destruction of forests for energy, and two short films on nature-based education for Antioch University New England.
+Recent projects include a feature-length documentary with other lead filmmakers on the destruction of forests for energy, and two short films on nature-based education for Antioch University New England.
 These films have been accepted and won awards in national and regional film festivals and have been broadcast on Public Television stations in New England.
-Prior, Hardee co-founded and co-directed Monadnock Media, a non-profit media organization that continues to serve museums, parks, and historic sites nationwide.
+Prior, Hardee co-founded and co-directed Monadnock Media, a non-profit media organization now based in Hatfield, MA, that continues to serve museums, parks, and historic sites nationwide.

 To Support the Film

-To support the film: ‘Good-bye to a House’ GoFundMe webpage.
+To support the film and filmmaking in the Monadnock region: ‘Good-bye to a House’ GoFundMe webpage.

 Seaver Farm April 3.jpg